WhatsApp Contact

 HOW DO YOU PREVENT YOUR ORIENTAL PERSIAN RUG FROM DAMAGE?

-Despite our diligent cleaning efforts, our rugs may still incur damage.
-Even using high-quality cleaners like Dyson vacuum cleaners, damage can sometimes be unavoidable.
+Our rugs require diligent cleaning efforts, but they may still incur damage despite using high-quality cleaners like Dyson vacuum cleaners.
 The delicate fabric of our carpets is susceptible to wear and tear.
-As time passes, the quality of our rugs may naturally decline due to aging.
-However, we can slow down this aging process by implementing the techniques outlined in the following paragraphs.
+As time passes, the quality of our rugs may naturally decline due to ageing.
+We can implement the techniques outlined in the following paragraphs to slow this ageing process.

-Including a rug in your home can add beauty and warmth to the space.
-It's essential to protect your rug from damage.
-Note that rugs and carpets differ in their attachment to the floor, with carpets being wall-to-wall and rugs serving as accent pieces.
-Various types of rugs are available, such as handmade, contemporary, and antique.
-Proper care of your Persian rug is essential to safeguard your investment and prevent damage.
+Rugs can add beauty and warmth to any space, but protecting them from damage is essential.
+Carpets differ from rugs in their attachment to the floor, with carpets being wall-to-wall and rugs serving as accent pieces.
+You can choose from various rugs, such as handmade, contemporary, and antique.
+Proper care of your Persian rug is necessary to safeguard your investment and prevent damage.

 STEPS / PERSIAN RUG CARE